videojs/http-streaming/README.md

 HLS usage events are triggered on the tech with the exception of the 3 hls-reload-error events, which are triggered on the player.

-To listen for usage events, listen for the event type of `'usage'`:
+To listen for usage events triggered on the tech, listen for the event type of `'usage'`:

 ```javascript
 player.on('ready', () => {